dokugo/rymtracker/README.md

   - [x] api route for getting immediate results
   - [x] api route for setting mailing list subscription
   - [x] unsubscribe function
+  - [x] get all subscriptions of a specified user
   - [ ] putting the results to database
   - [ ] sending the results to email
 - [ ]  **client**